3digitdev/baas/README.md

 you'll need to install `pre-commit` locally using `python3 -m pip install pre-commit`
 _(make sure you're doing this in your base machine's Python interpreter!)_

-## Events

-CREATE EVENT IF NOT EXISTS expire_user
-        ON SCHEDULE EVERY 1 DAY
-        COMMENT 'Each day, clears out Users that have not been accessed in 1 month' DO
-            DELETE FROM user WHERE user.last_accessed < DATE_SUB(NOW(), INTERVAL 1 MONTH);

 ## Running the app

 For local dev convenience, a Docker Compose script has been setup that will run a MySQL DB with test data